Globidens: Description

 Gilmore's initial assessment of Globidens, based on an incomplete specimen of G. alabamaensis, made note of characteristics observable in parts of the skull, the teeth, and one of the cervical vertebrae.
-He made note of a long snout with a large maxilla; a large, sturdy frontal bone; and the characteristic globular teeth with finely wrinkled enamel.
-Gilmore concluded that the skull characters were similar to Platecarpus or, more closely, to Brachysaurus (currently Prognathodon).
+He made note of a long snout with a large maxilla, a large, sturdy frontal bone, and the characteristic globular teeth with finely wrinkled enamel.
+Gilmore concluded that the skull characters were similar to Platecarpus or, more closely, to Brachysaurus (which is currently Prognathodon).

 Studies since Gilmore's assessment establish more specific and more complete lists of diagnostic features.
 Gilmore correctly inferred that Globidens had a stout, powerfully built skull.
-In addition, a few notable skull characteristics include: a small parietal foramen, located entirely within the parietal; tuberosities present on the jugal; a longitudinal crest present on the dorsal surface of the frontal; and a premaxilla with a rostrum anterior to the premaxillary teeth.
-The rounded teeth with finely wrinkled enamel seen in Globidens are characteristic of Globidensini; however, the degree of rounding on individual teeth may be indicative of genus or even species.
+In addition, a few of its notable skull characteristics include a small parietal foramen located entirely within the parietal, tuberosities present on the jugal, a longitudinal crest present on the dorsal surface of the frontal, and a premaxilla with a rostrum anterior to the premaxillary teeth.
+The rounded teeth with finely wrinkled enamel seen in Globidens are characteristic of Globidensini.
+However, the degree of rounding on individual teeth may be indicative of genus or even species.
 Marginal teeth in Globidens become most subspherical toward the center of the jaws.
-Additionally, Globidens had thirteen maxillary teeth, and either lacked or showed only rudimentary pterygoid dentition.
+Additionally, Globidens had thirteen maxillary teeth and either lacked or showed only rudimentary pterygoid teeth on the roof of its mouth.

 History of discovery

 Globidens was first described in 1912 by Charles W. Gilmore.
-Using an incomplete specimen consisting only of a partial skull with several teeth, a single cervical vertebra, and numerous fragments, Gilmore identified Globidens as a new genus, naming his type specimen Globidens alabamaensis.
-The genus name was based on the globular structure of the specimen's teeth, and the species name on the location in which it was discovered.
-(It may be noted that the original location from which the specimen was taken is not precisely known, as Gilmore was examining a specimen that had been collected earlier.)
+Using an incomplete specimen made of only of a partial skull with several teeth, a single cervical vertebra, and numerous fragments, Gilmore identified Globidens as a new genus and named his type specimen Globidens alabamaensis.
+The genus name was based on the globular structure of the specimen's teeth and the species name on the location in which it was discovered: Alabama.
+However, it may be noted that the original location from which the specimen was taken is not precisely known, as Gilmore was examining a specimen that had been collected earlier.

-Since Gilmore's identification of Globidens, several other species have been identified, including G. dakotensis (Russel 1975), which currently is sometimes used as a secondary type specimen alongside G. alabamaensis.
-Some specimens previously thought to be new species of Globidens have since been reassigned to other taxa such as Prognathodon, or placed in a new taxa, such as G. aegypticus which is now a type specimen for Igdamanosaurus.
+Since Gilmore's identification of Globidens, several other species have been identified, including G. dakotensis (Russell 1975), which is sometimes used as a secondary type specimen alongside G. alabamaensis.
+Some specimens previously thought to be new species of Globidens have since been reassigned to other taxa, such as Prognathodon, or placed in a new taxa, such as G. aegypticus, which is now a type specimen for Igdamanosaurus.